 Many charities raise funds through sponsored walk or run events, which you can find on sites like Active and Runner’s World.
 After signing up for one of these, you ask friends and relatives to sponsor you by pledging a certain amount to the charity for each mile you walk or run.

-You can also create your own charity walk, run, or bike event with the Charity Miles app.
+You can also create your own charity walk, run, or bike event with the free Charity Miles app.
 Download the app, select a charity, and track your miles, and the app’s sponsors will donate money to your chosen charity.

 Start a Fundraiser